 I highly recommend this hysterical, heartbreaking and inspiring musical.
 The whole production is done so well, it is perfectly thought through and beautifully performed.
 A Great British triumph!

 If you can, get to the Phoenix Theatre in London and see this incredibly talented cast before it closes in July.
 But if you can’t, theres a glimmer of good news.
 A 2 year UK Tour will follow its closure, so if you can’t get down to London – see it when it heads your way.
 I know I’ll be there.

-If you want more information head over to The Girls Musical Website.
+If you want more information head over to Calendar Girls the Musical Website.

 If you have any questions or fancy a chat, leave a comment down below or head over to Twitter and Instagram!!